ChandradeepC/FrogAI-frontend/README.md

 # FrogAI-frontend
-Frontend for FrogAI Web Application
+Frontend for FrogAI Web Application using Vite, React and Typescript